posmocoop/bike-index/photo_upload/README.md

 city

 ## Constraints
-- One image per edge (?) - so that we do not have an old image and a new image after the infrastructure changes
+- One image per edge (?) - so that we do not have an old image and a new image after infrastructure changes
 - Always the newest photo is shown on index

 ## On index.velobserver.ch